 Sleepaway Camp at Harriman State Park

-Additional details about Sleepaway Camp at Harriman State Park will be announced soon.
+Additional details about overnight trips to BCNY’s Camp in Harriman State Park will be announced soon.
 Check here for more information in the coming weeks.

-BCNY’s wilderness camp facility is located at Harriman State Park.
-Our camp at Harriman State Park provides an opportunity for junior and teen members to explore the great outdoors and have an overnight camp experience rich with adventure!
+Our camp at Harriman State Park provides an opportunity for Junior and Teen members to explore the great outdoors and have an overnight camp experience rich with adventure!
 Our summer camp programming is designed with our members in mind and focuses on community building, creating shared experiences, wilderness exploration and self-discovery.

-The entrance to BCNY’s Sleepaway Camp at Harriman State Park is located on Arden Valley Road at the turn for Sunrise Road.
+The entrance to BCNY’s Camp in Harriman State Park is located on Arden Valley Road at the turn for Sunrise Road.
 Click here to view the entrance location in Google Maps.

-Sleepaway Camp in Harriman State Park Trip Dates
+Camp in Harriman State Park Overnight Trip Dates

-All Junior and Teen members will spend one week at BCNY’s summer camp in Harriman State Park!
+All Junior and Teen members will spend one week at BCNY’s camp in Harriman State Park!

 Please note that trip dates are determined by a member’s grade as of September 2018.